cvat-ai/cvat/components/serverless/README.md

 ## Serverless for Computer Vision Annotation Tool (CVAT)

 ### Run docker container

+To use automatic and semi-automatic annotation models you need to install extra components which are used by CVAT to implement the functionality.
+You can do that by the command below:

 ```bash
 # From project root directory
 docker-compose -f docker-compose.yml -f components/serverless/docker-compose.serverless.yml up -d
 ```

+It will run [nuclio](https://github.com/nuclio/nuclio).
+Nuclio is a high-performance `serverless` framework focused on data, I/O, and compute intensive workloads.

+But it isn't enough.
+You have to deploy one or several serverless functions which you can use in UI to annotate images.
+Basically a serverless function for us is a docker container with HTTP interface which accepts some input in json format, executes some code to process the input, and

 ### Tutorial how to add your own DL model for automatic annotation